Featured Image

 If you’re unsure how to navigate a situation where empathy seems to be used manipulatively, seek support from trusted friends, family, or professional counselors.

-By acknowledging the potential pitfalls of empathy, we can ensure that this powerful tool is used for good, empowering us to build a world where empathy fosters healthy connections, not manipulation and control.
+By acknowledging the potential pitfalls of empathy, we can ensure that this powerful tool is used for good.
+Empathy empowers us to build a world where it fosters healthy connections, not manipulation and control.
 Remember, true empathy involves not only understanding the emotions of others but also upholding their right to dignity and respect.

 Junaid Khan